Theatre & performance

 • Democracy Repair Services

-Democracy Repair Services is a play I wrote that premiered at the Blue Room Theatre in Perth in November 2023.
-It’s a play about four teenage climate activists, powerlessness, democracy and the bogong moth.
-Alongside the season, we also presented a program of community events including: workshops with Australian Youth Climate Coalition and the Climate Justice Union, a community library with the books that inspired the writing and banner-painting with Arts & Cultural Workers for Climate Action.
+Alongside the 2023 season, we also presented a program of community events including: workshops with Australian Youth Climate Coalition and the Climate Justice Union, a community library with the books that inspired the writing and banner-painting with Arts & Cultural Workers for Climate Action.

 Best Writing Award at Blue Room Theatre 2023 & Best Ensemble at Performing Arts WA awards 2023